shuozhixu/Materials_2024/README.md

 The two input files to be used can be found in the `SC-Ag` directory in this GitHub repository.

-First, we apply energy minimization to create a Ag single crystal containing a relaxed, infinitely long edge dislocation.
-To this purpose, creata a new directory, and run a LAMMPS simulation using files `lmp_minSCAg.in`, `data.Ag`, `AgCu.eam.alloy`, and `lmp.batch`.
+First, we apply energy minimization to create an Ag single crystal containing a relaxed, infinitely long edge dislocation.
+To this purpose, create a new directory, and run a LAMMPS simulation using files `lmp_minSCAg.in`, `data.Ag`, `AgCu.eam.alloy`, and `lmp.batch`.
 Remember to modify the input file name in the last file.
-Dump files will be written to this directory, but that is fine, because there aren't many.
+Dump files will be written to this directory, but that is fine because there aren't many.

 Once the simulation is finished, we will find a file `data.minSCAg`.

-Second, create a new directory, run a LAMMPS simulation to model the dislocation glide with files `lmp_SCAg.in`, `data.minSCAg`, `AgCu.eam.alloy`, and `lmp.batch`.
+Second, create a new directory and run a LAMMPS simulation to model the dislocation glide with files `lmp_SCAg.in`, `data.minSCAg`, `AgCu.eam.alloy`, and `lmp.batch`.
 Again, remember to modify the input file name in the last file.

 All dumpe files can be found in `/ourdisk/hpc/cm3atou/dont_archive/mahshad1994/Ag-SC`.
 Record the stress-strain curve and plot it together with the three curves for the nanolaminated Ag.